 - Cooking and Prep: 8 h

 Prepare the Ice Cream Filling

-Line a 9x13-inch baking pan with Gefen Easy Baking Paper.
+Line a 9x13-inch baking pan with Gefen Parchment Paper.
 Slightly soften the ice cream and spread into prepared pan.
 Freeze overnight.

 Prepare the Cookies